 - Do a brain dump if I’m feeling particularly overwhelmed.

 - Process my physical inbox.
-Or better yet, use a Sunday Basket.
+Or, use a Sunday Basket.

 - Review calendar to see what’s happening this week and in the coming month.
 Add appointments or reminders to my physical planner.